-HCBS waiver services must be accessed by the member at least once every calendar quarter for both FFS and MCO members.

-As part of the Elderly waiver service, the equivalent of targeted case management is required for each participant, regardless of delivery system.
-Case managers and MCO community-based case managers (CBCM) are required to make monthly contacts, either face to face or telephonic, regarding each member in order to establish access to services and to ensure the authorized services are provided as outlined in the participant's service plan to ensure the participant's health, safety and welfare.
-Case managers and MCO community-based case managers (CBCM) are additionally required to make face-to-face contact with the member once per quarter.
+HCBS waiver services must be accessed at least once every calendar quarter by the member.
+Case managers, integrated health home care coordinators, and community-based case managers are required to make monthly contacts, either face to face or telephonic, regarding each member in order to establish access to services and to ensure the authorized services are provided as outlined in the member's service plan to ensure the member's health, safety and welfare.